tommyyau/macbook-anti-theft-alarm/INSTALLATION.md

 # Installation Guide

-## Downloading and Installing the MacBook Anti-Theft Alarm
+## Downloading and Installing the Anti-Theft Alarm

 ### Option 1: Install from GitHub Release (Recommended)